gabits/orchid/guidelines.md

 ## Python

 **Documentation:** DocStrings must be present to every public method and preferably for private methods as well.

-**Naming:** In order to have this system easy to develop with in the future and allow other developers to have a deeper contact with it, there must be a strong concern around naming which should be kept as specific and dry as possible.

 ## HTML and CSS